BU-Spark/ml-herbarium/Herbaria-Project-Outline.md

 3. Plant Features Identification:

 Upon examining the plant image, the person would mark out specific features like fruits and flowers, noting their locations.
 They would count the number of such features and also categorize them based on their phenological stage, i.e., the stage in their life cycle.
-This identification and classification step pertains to AI's capabilities in image segmentation and classification, given a well-structured dataset. in.
+This identification and classification step pertains to AI's capabilities in image segmentation and classification, given a well-structured dataset.

 ### D. Outline a path to operationalization.